thanasisn/SDR_enhancement_LAP/article/article.md

 camera images [@Vamvakas2020; @Mol2023 and references therein].

 <!-- our work -->
-In this study, we evaluate the effects CE on GHI by investigating their frequency of occurrence, intensity, and duration in a thirty-year period of GHI observations at Thessaloniki, Greece.
+In this study, we evaluate the effects of CE on GHI by investigating their frequency of occurrence, intensity, and duration in a thirty-year period of GHI observations at Thessaloniki, Greece.
 We used modeled clear sky irradiance as a baseline to identify cloud enhancements, and we determined long-term trends of the above-mentioned metrics, their climatology and some general characteristics.
 To our knowledge there are no other studies that provide trends from such long dataset.

 <!--
 Identification methods from bib